4: Chrysalis

 It finally booted up, and Uzi browsed it as one would a library.
 Her lunch sat beside a keyboard, and Uzi licked one battery.
 Minutes pass like that.

-Then claws skittered on tile behind her.
-At first, Uzi ignored the sound, but once it broke her focus again, she turned, spotting a roachbot scuttling around on claw-like legs.
+Then claws skittered on tile behind her!
+Uzi ignored the sound at first, but it broke her focus again, and she turned, spotting a roachbot scuttling around on claw-like legs.

 It froze when Uzi saw it, as if caught.
 She frowned.
 Coincidence?